LIUQyou/SCT/README.md

 Requires most highest purity of chemicals surfaces and tools and lowest defect concentration of the substrate.

+Several sequential fundamental steps are required to grow the film:
+- Diffusion of reactants to the surface through a boudary layer,
+- diffusion along the surface,
+- surface reactions, and
+- desorption of by products

 #### 6.1 CVD Epitaxy
 Prerequisite for uniformity -> Laminar gas flow!